roman-milk/roman-milk.github.io/bareback-in-my-mom.md

+===

- ****** Bareback In My Mom Ch.
-03 ****** byGotBacon© The get on their knees and open their mouths like baby birds in the nest.
+The get on their knees and open their mouths like baby birds in the nest.
 The stroke his cock and his cock swells and he shoots cum in both of their mouths.
 He misses a couple of time and shoots some on their faces.
 The wipe it off and lick their fingers clean.
 He stands them up and fingers them both to an orgasm.
 They cry out as he makes them cum.
 He turns the water on and they rinse off.
 They dry each other off and go out.
 Sarah hears all the noise and smiles.
 Daddy is training his little girls.
 She loves him for it.

  The walk into the living room.
 Sarah is sitting naked, watching TV.
 The girls sit on each side of her.